emjogale/interactive-pricing/README.md

 ### Continued development

-- how to refactor the javascript, as I think it is quite clumsy at the moment
+- how to refactor the Javascript, as I think it is quite clumsy at the moment

 ### Useful resources